Qualitative Reasoning Group

 Collins, J.W. and Forbus, K. (1990).
 Molecular collections: An ontology for reasoning about fluids.
 Manuscript submitted for publication.
 DRAFT, do not cite.
 [QR: Engineering Problem Solving]

 DeCoste, D. (1990).
 Dynamic across-time measurement interpretation.
-In Proceedings of the Eighth National Conference on Artificial Intelligence: Vol. 51(1-3).
+Proceedings of the Eighth National Conference on Artificial Intelligence: Vol. 51(1-3).
 Special issue: Qualitative reasoning about physical systems II, Boston, Masachusetts (pp. 273-341).
 Menlo Park, California: AAAI Press. (also appears in: Readings in Model-Based Diagnosis, editors Walter Hamscher et al., Morgan Kauffmann, 1992).
 Scan of paper (poor quality).
 [QR: Engineering Problem Solving]

 DeCoste, D. (1990).
 Dynamic across-time measurement interpretation: Maintaining qualitative understandings of physical system behavior (Tech.
 Rep. No. UIUCDCS-R-90-1572/UILU-ENG-90-1710).
 Urbana-Champaign, IL: University of Illinois at Urbana-Champaign, Department of Computer Science.
 [QR: Engineering Problem Solving]